Tech & Society Week

 3:00 PM – 4:00 PM | Our Environment: What AI Means for the Planet

-Details: Join GREEN (Georgetown Renewable Energy and Environmental Network) for a fireside chat on AI and its role in the environment!
+Join GREEN (Georgetown Renewable Energy and Environmental Network) for a fireside chat on AI and its role in the environment!
 We’ll be joined by professors from the Computer Science department, the Earth Commons, and experts in tech policy and ethics.
 Together, we’ll discuss AI’s potential uses and consequences for the ways we study, protect, and live in our environment.

-Host: GREEN, Massive Data Institute, Department of Computer Science
+Host: GREENMassive Data Institute, Department of Computer Science

 Location: Bulldog Alley, Leavey Center – Hilltop Campus